antedotee/assign-unassign-issue-action/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Pull requests welcome!
+If you find a bug or have an idea, feel free to open an issue or submit a PR.